Audi A1

-The Audi A1 (internally designated Typ 8X) is a supermini car launched by Audi at the 2010 Geneva Motor Show.
+The Audi A1 is a luxury supermini car launched by Audi at the 2010 Geneva Motor Show.
 Sales of the initial three-door A1 model started in Germany in August 2010, with the United Kingdom following in November 2010.
-A five-door version, called Sportback, was launched in November 2011, with sales starting in export markets during spring 2012.
+The five-door model marketed as the Sportback was launched in November 2011, with sales starting in export markets during early 2012.
+The second generation was released in 2019; the three-door hatchback model was discontinued in 2018 along with the first generation.

 Pre-production concepts

-metroproject quattro (2007)
+metroproject (2007)

-The A1 was previewed at the 2007 Tokyo Motor Show in the form of the Audi metroproject quattro concept car.
+The A1 was previewed at the 2007 Tokyo Motor Show in the form of the Audi metroproject concept car.
 The concept seats four and features a new plug-in hybrid powertrain.
-With this powertrain, a 1.4 L 148 bhp Turbo FSI engine drives the front wheels via a six-speed S-Tronic, while a 40 bhp electric motor provides power to the rear wheels.
+With this powertrain, a 1.4 L 148 bhp Turbo FSI engine drives the front wheels via a six-speed S tronic gearbox, while a 40 bhp electric motor provides power to the rear wheels.
 The electric motor is also capable of producing 148 lbft of torque.

-The metroproject quattro is able to travel 62 mi at up to 62 mph on one charge of its lithium-ion batteries, which reduces fuel consumption by up to 15%.
+The metroproject Quattro is able to travel 62 mi at up to 62 mph on one charge of its lithium-ion batteries, which reduces fuel consumption by up to 15%.
 Both power sources are available to use simultaneously, with the driver then benefiting from MacPherson strut front and rear four-link suspension configuration, electromechanical speed-sensitive power steering with a low energy draw, Audi magnetic ride adaptive damping technology, and 0 to 100 km/h in 7.8 seconds.